telefonicaid/fiware-orion/docker/raspberry_pi.md

 The [Raspberry Pi](https://www.raspberrypi.org/) is a low cost, credit-card sized computer.
 It is an ARM based device and requires binaries compiled for the ARM architecture.
 To build and run the docker image of Orion, the 64 bit Linux and docker for the ARM architecture are installed on Raspberry Pi.
+If you want to build and run Orion directly on an operating system installed on a Raspberry Pi, See the [documentation](../doc/manuals/admin/build_source.md#ubuntu-1804-lts) on how to do this.

 ## Prerequisites

 ### Hardware

-The target hardwares are Raspberry Pi 3 and 4 which support the 64bit ARM architecture (aarch64).
+The target devices are Raspberry Pi 3 and 4 which support the 64 bit ARM architecture (aarch64).

 ### Linux OS